To learn about deploying code for Cloud Manager in AEM as a Cloud Service, see here.

 When Cloud Manager deploys to non-production topologies, the goal is to complete the deployment as quickly as possible and therefore the artifacts are deployed to all nodes simultaneously as follows:

-Cloud Manager removes all dispatchers from the Load Balancer to isolate the environment during the deployment.
+2. Cloud Manager removes all dispatchers from the load balancer to isolate the environment during the deployment.

-Unless configured otherwise you can skip Load Balancer Changes in Dev and Stage Deployments, that is, detach and attach steps in both non-production pipelines, for dev environments, and the production pipeline, for stage environments.
+• Unless configured otherwise, you can skip load balancer changes in development and staging Deployments, i.e. for development environment, detach and attach steps in both non-production pipelines, and for staging environment the production pipeline.

 This feature is expected to be primarily used by 1-1-1 customers.

-To learn more about how you can use packages to install new functionality, transfer content between instances, and back up repository content, please refer to How to Work with Packages.
+• To learn more about how you can use packages to install new functionality, transfer content between instances, and back up repository content, please refer to the document Package Manager.

 All AEM artifacts are deployed to both the author and the publishers.
-Run-modes should be leveraged when node-specific configurations are required.
-To learn more about how the run-modes allow you to tune your AEM instance for a specific purpose, please refer to Run Modes.
+Run modes should be leveraged when node-specific configurations are required.
+To learn more about how the run-modes allow you to tune your AEM instance for a specific purpose, please refer to the Run Modes section of the document Deploying to AEM as a Cloud Service.

-You can skip Load Balancer changes in development and stage deployments, that is, detach and attach steps in both non-production pipelines, for developer environments, and the production pipeline, for stage environments.
+you can skip load balancer changes in development and staging Deployments, i.e. for development environment, detach and attach steps in both non-production pipelines, and for staging environment the production pipeline.

 Production deployments generally follow the same steps as above, but in a rolling manner: